 Elected January 2016

 T. Graham Edwards retired on Nov.
-1, 2015, as the chief executive officer of ElectriCities of North Carolina, headquartered in Raleigh, N.C.
+1, 2015, as the chief executive officer of ElectriCities of North Carolina, headquartered in Raleigh, North Carolina.
 Edwards joined ElectriCities as CEO in 2009 and was responsible for executive leadership of ElectriCities, North Carolina Municipal Power Agency Number 1 and North Carolina Eastern Municipal Power Agency.
 During his tenure, NCEMPA successfully negotiated a sale to Duke Energy of its nuclear and coal-fired assets, which resulted in a wholesale rate reduction to its members of approximately 20 percent or approximately $1.1 billion savings over the first 10 years.

-Edwards also served as CEO and chairman of the board of Santee Cooper in South Carolina, the nation’s fourth-largest public power utility in terms of kilowatt hours sold.
+Graham also served as CEO and chairman of the board of Santee Cooper in South Carolina, the nation’s fourth-largest public power utility in terms of kilowatt hours sold.
 Santee Cooper provides power, directly or indirectly, to approximately two million customers.
-During his 25 years at Santee Cooper, Edwards helped position the company for competition in a deregulated environment and was one of three CEO’s that started The Energy Authority, a wholesale energy and marketing company.
+During his 25 years at Santee Cooper, Graham helped position the company for competition in a deregulated environment and was one of three CEO’s that started The Energy Authority, a wholesale energy and marketing company.

-In 2011, Edwards was elected to serve on the Western Electricity Coordinating Council (WECC) board of directors, and served on the board until the company was bifurcated in 2014.
+In 2011, Graham was elected to serve on the Western Electricity Coordinating Council (WECC) board of directors, and served on the board until the company was bifurcated in 2014.
 He has also served on the Peak Reliability board of directors.
 Peak Reliability is responsible for reliability coordination for the Western Interconnection.

 Edwards is a native of Cheraw, S.C.
 He has been married for 42 years and has one daughter.